-CJS 130 - Criminal Investigation
+CJS 130 Criminal Investigation

 The guidelines and requisites for criminal investigators are defined and developed through a general orientation examining both preliminary and supplementary criminal investigations.
 Specific types of crime are examined in terms of statutory elements, modus operandi, evidence development and collection, sources of information, interview and interrogation, suspect identification, reporting and courtroom presentation and procedure.

+Prerequisite: None 3

+Semester Hour(s): 3 hour(s)

-Prerequisite: None 3 Semester hour(s) Lecture/Lab Hours: 3 lec/week
+Lecture / Lab Hours: 3 lec/week

-CJS 135 - Criminal Law
+CJS 135 Criminal Law

 The factors relevant to resolution and decision in the bringing forth of criminal charges are developed within the adversary system.
 The basic principles of criminal liability are reviewed laying the foundation for considering specific offenses against property, habitation, and persons.
 Special consideration is given to the criminal law within Illinois.

 Prerequisite: CJS 101 is recommended but not required.
-3 Semester hour(s) Lecture/Lab Hours: 3 lec/week
+3

-CJS 200 - Ethics in Criminal Justice
+CJS 200 Ethics in Criminal Justice

 Ethics is the study of right and wrong, good and evil.
 It involves all aspects of who we are, our minds, hearts, relationships with each other, and the intentions and motives for our actions.
 During this course, students become more aware and open to moral and ethical issues in criminal justice and students learn to develop critical thinking and analytical skills causing them to be more personally responsible.
 The educational process of ethics is recognizing how criminal justice is engaged in a process of authority, coercive power and selective discretionary authority.
 This course will develop whole sight in creation of a vision of ethical and moral standards within the criminal justice environment.

+Prerequisite: None 3

+Semester Hour(s): 3 hour(s)

-Prerequisite: None 3 Semester hour(s) Lecture/Lab Hours: 3 lec/week
+Lecture / Lab Hours: 3 lec/week

-CJS 208 - Juvenile Delinquency
+CJS 208 Juvenile Delinquency

 The course is an analysis of the social and psychological factors of delinquent behavior.
 The practical application of theories, causation, prevention and rehabilitation is considered with regard to programs.
 The role of the juvenile police, corrections, and probation officers is considered, as well as a look at the Illinois Juvenile Court Act.

 Prerequisite: None (CJS 101 is recommended.)
+3

-3 Semester hour(s) Illinois Articulation Initiative (IAI): CRJ 914 Lecture/Lab Hours: 3 lec/week
+Illinois Articulation Initiative (IAI): CRJ 914

-CJS 231 - Criminal Evidence & Procedure
+CJS 231 Criminal Evidence & Procedure

 Criminal evidence for police, types of evidence, criminal procedures in various courts, arrest, search and seizure, collection of evidence, discretion and related topics.

 Prerequisite: None.
 CJS 135 is recommended.
-3 Semester hour(s) Lecture/Lab Hours: 3 lec/week
+3

-CJS 232 - Police and Patrol Operations
+CJS 232 Police and Patrol Operations

 This course is a study of the responsibility, techniques and methods of police patrol.
 This includes the areas of patrol distribution, selective enforcement, pull-over and approach methods, emergency pursuit driving, search of suspects and buildings, field interrogations, and procedures in handling police-called-for services.

+Prerequisite: None 3

+Semester Hour(s): 3 hour(s)

-Prerequisite: None 3 Semester hour(s) Lecture/Lab Hours: 3 lec/week
+Lecture / Lab Hours: 3 lec/week

-CJS 233 - Community Policing
+CJS 233 Community Policing